bluecough/SecureX-HaveIBeenPwned/README.md

 - Make sure you can login to you AWS account as the root user
 - Purchase Have I been pwned API key for $3.50 USD for 1 month

-# Ubuntu Pre-requisites to install
+# Ubuntu Prerequisites to install
 <pre><code>
 $ sudo apt update
 $ sudo apt install git